Mother's Milk (character): Dear Becky (2020)

-Set twelve years after Butcher's and M.M's deaths, "Dear Becky" sees Hughie being sent Butcher's diary by an unknown individual, leading him to confront his past actions and killing Butcher.
+Set twelve years after Butcher's and M.M's deaths, Dear Becky sees Hughie being sent Butcher's diary by an unknown individual, leading him to confront his past actions and killing Butcher.
 Hughie reads through the diary which delves into Butcher's moral justifications and darker work with Boys (including M.M.) prior to Hughie's own recruitment, including when they had tortured and cut out the tongue of a child (a parody of Billy Batson / Captain Marvel) to prevent them from ever being able to return to their Supe form.

 Television series

 The Boys (2019–present)

 In the streaming television series adaptation, Laz Alonso portrays the character.
-Unlike the comic series, M.M. is not a Supe, and his real name is Marvin T. Milk instead of Baron Wallis, with his "Mother's Milk" nickname originating his surname and "mothering" nature as a battlefield medic, and his father's campaign against Vought originating from Soldier Boy throwing a Mercedes-Benz into the Milk family household when MM was a child, killing his grandfather, which Vought had then covered up by claiming Soldier Boy's actions were caused by apprehending car thieves.
-MM serves as the Boys' second-in-command, holding Billy Butcher back from his darker impulses.
-Elias Leon Leacock portrays young MM in the third season.
-MM's mother's prehensile breast tentacle attack against Wee Hughie in the comic series is also adapted as a penis tentacle attack from Love Sausage against MM in the second season.
+Unlike the comic series, M.M. is not a Supe, is Episcopalian and his real name is Marvin T. Milk instead of Baron Wallis, with his "Mother's Milk" nickname originating his surname and "mothering" nature as a battlefield medic, and his father's campaign against Vought originating from Soldier Boy throwing a Mercedes-Benz into the Milk family household when M.M. was a child, killing his grandfather, which Vought had then covered up by claiming Soldier Boy's actions were caused by apprehending car thieves.
+M.M. serves as the Boys' second-in-command, holding Billy Butcher back from his darker impulses.
+Elias Leon Leacock portrays young M.M. in the third season.
+M.M.'s mother's prehensile breast tentacle attack against Wee Hughie in the comic series is also adapted as a penis tentacle attack from Love Sausage against M.M. in the second season.